tnarik/piedesaint/README.md

 It also serves directories (packaging them on the fly) as a single resource.

+This is useful in the case of using chef-solo (combined with Vagrant, for instance, for testing) when database backups or internal git repositories or installation packages need to be transported to the client node but adding those packages to our cookbooks is not wanted or possible.

 ## Installation

 You can add this line to your application's Gemfile: